ibm-cloud-docs/apps/reqnsi.md

         OK
         ```

-    If you want to update one or more parameters of the user-provided service instance, use either the **bluemix service user-provided-update**.
+    If you want to update one or more parameters of the user-provided service instance, use either the `bluemix service user-provided-update`.

-    * To update a general user-provided service instance, use the **-p** option, and specify the parameter keys and values in a json object.
+    * To update a general user-provided service instance, use the **-p** option, and specify the parameter keys and values in a JSON object.
 For example:

         ```
         bluemix service user-provided-update testups1 -p "{\"username\":\"pubsubuser2\",\"password\":\"p@$$w0rd2\"}"